 There is not a whole lot you can do to 100 percent prevent IMT or its nasty sister disease, IMHA, from affecting your dog.
 There are, however, things you can do to lessen the likelihood.

-I’ve written a whole blog post on how to strengthen a dog’s immune system.
+I’ve written a whole blog post on how to strengthen a dog’s immune system, but always check with your pet’s veterinarian first.

 Blood Draws Protocol

 For the first week or two, we did blood draws to check platelet count every few days, then once a week, every two weeks, once a month, quarterly, and now we check it at least every six months.
-I am more of a precautionist, so I prefer he have it checked every three to four months.
+I err on the side of caution, so I prefer he has it checked every three to four months.

 Hope for Dogs With IMT

 If your dog has been diagnosed with IMT, there is hope.
-It is an expensive disease, and it did run us over $10,000 total (probably more now with testing).
+It is an expensive disease, but it is worth it to save your dog’s life.
 I would do whatever is needed for my dog, and I realize not everyone is equipped to do the same financially.
 It’s not easy, but these are our dogs, folks.
 We owe it to them to do our best.
-We’ve had Nationwide pet insurance for Dexter since he entered our lives.
+We’ve had Nationwide pet insurance for Dexter since he entered our lives and used the same plan for our first Cocker Spaniel.
+We’ve been policyholders for over 25 years.

-For over 20 years, we’ve had this insurance (formerly Veterinary Pet Insurance/VPI) and never once had a problem.
 I don’t get paid to tell you this.
-We now pay $101 a month for this policy and it is so worth it.
-We have the top of the line plan.
+We now pay $170 a month for this policy, but it is so worth it.
+It went up each year with various health issues, but it pays for itself.
+We have a top-tier plan.
 There are other variations.
 They covered close to 90 percent or more of the expenses incurred in a timely fashion.

 If you don’t want pet insurance, I recommend a savings account at the very least; something you can rely on in a time of crisis.